 You've built real systems.
 Now it's time to put them on the internet.

 Coming from Software Engineering?
 This capstone is a standard deployment exercise — Dockerize, configure, deploy, monitor.
 You've done this for web apps, APIs, and microservices.
-The AI parts (LLM API calls, vector DB, streaming responses) are just components inside the same container/service architecture you already know.
+The plumbing (Docker, FastAPI, env vars) is exactly what you know.
+What is new: an LLM call can take 30+ seconds and cost real money per request, and the provider can rate-limit you — so timeouts, cost tracking, and rate limiting are not optional here the way they might be for a CRUD API.
 This is where your SWE background gives you the biggest advantage: many AI engineers can build impressive demos but struggle with production.
 You won't.

 This is where many AI engineers stop.
 They have impressive demos that run on localhost, but they've never deployed an AI system to production.
 That gap is both a career liability and a missed learning opportunity — because production is where you discover all the things your demo hid from you.